chef-boneyard/chef-rfc/new/node_state_separation.md

 Any change to either the desired or current state will result in the whole node object being submitted to solr for indexing.

+### Future

+In order to implement the ability to make the desired state read-only there will need to be some additional changes outside of the scope of this RFC.
+The implementation of read-only desired state will most likely require using an adminstrative key to create both the client and the node (a form of validatorless bootstrapping).
+To have the client create both the new current and desired state object and then drop its perms on the desired node object would require a client to drop its own GRANT perms which is an antipattern and should not be allowed.
+Instead an admin key will need to create both the new client and the new desired and current state node objects.
+A helper API endpoint may be written to move that logic server-side and keep it consistent.
+It also may be useful to introduce per-org configuration state to control default ACLs and other behavior of that endpoint.
+Those implementation details are well beyond the scope of this RFC.
+The implementation of this node state seperation, however, allows for all of those future implementations.

+This RFC does not directly solve the problem of configuring servers so that desired node state is read-only to the node.

 ## Thanks

 This was liberally stolen and plagiarized from John Keiser's work:  https://gist.github.com/jkeiser/6628674